coberson/BestSlots/README.md

 Partition - class to generate all permutations of one given partition of the pause slots

-BestSlots - class to generate all possible configurations and give best one or list minimal ones
+BestSlots - class to generate all possible configurations and one optimal or list all optimal ones

+How it works: go through all possible permutations of the students, and through all combinations of pauses inside one session

 Compilation: